-Limit tests are quantitative or semi-quantitative test designed to identify and control the small number of impurities which are likely to be present in the substance.
-This test involves the reaction of Barium chloride with soluble sulphate to form the precipitate of Barium sulphate which is insoluble in dilute hydrochloric acid.
+Limit test is a quantitative or semi-quantitative test designed to identify and control a small quantity of impurities which are likely to be present in the substance This test involves the reaction of Barium chloride with soluble sulphate to form the precipitate of Barium sulphate which is insoluble in dilute hydrochloric acid.
 The Barium sulphate precipitate is white in color.